 - Serve cut for an appetizer with Pebre

-- On sandwich: with ham and cheese for picnics, or at restaurants as Chacareros (steak, tomato, green beans) or Barros Luco (steak and melted cheese)
+- On sandwich: with ham and cheese for picnics, or at restaurants in sandwiches such as Chacareros (steak, tomato, green beans) or Barros Luco (steak and melted cheese)

 - 500 grams of all-purpose flour